thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 Build with commands
 -------------------

-This is a detailed build guide for the *sof* repos.
+This is a detailed build guide for the *sof* repo.

 Build *rimage* before building the *sof* firmware.